bhoward/Reynolds1972/README.md

 # Reynolds1972

-Implementations of interpreters from Reynolds' "Definitional Interpreters" paper
+Scala implementations of interpreters from Reynolds' "Definitional Interpreters" paper.